What is Breast Augmentation?

 Breast Augmentation Incisions

-Johnny Franco M.D. will work with you to determine the best incision point for your breast augmentation!
+Dr. Franco will work with you to determine the best incision point for your breast augmentation.
+These options include:

 - Nipple Incision (peri-areolar): The areola skin border is a great place to hide the incision as this natural transition of color will make the incision very difficult to see once it has completely healed.
 However, if the areolar complex is very small this approach may not be an option as the implant has to fit though the incision.